juannyG/coms6998-llms-final-project/README.md

 Note: Experiments were run on PCIe-connected GPUs (no NVLink).

-We recommend using a Python virtual environment, specifically Python 3.12.3.
+We recommend using a Python virtual environment, tested with Python 3.12.3.

 ```bash
 python -m venv venv